 Truck Drivers are typically paid a set rate per mile that they travel, not for how long they work.
 That rate varies depending on the years of experience the driver has, the region where they drive and the company they drive for.

 Unlike other careers with a set salary, Truck Drivers are typically paid a set rate per mile that they travel, not for how long they work.
 That rate varies depending on the years of experience the driver has, the region where they drive and the company they drive for.
-According to the BLS†, most trucking companies pay drivers between $0.27 to $0.40 cents per mile.
 You may find some companies paying more because of the high demand for Class A licensed Truck Drivers due to the ongoing truck driver shortage.
 Werner Enterprises for example invested more that $30 million dollars in 2018 alone on driver pay increases.
 That investment increased their truck driver’s pay per mile by 11.8%.
 So even if you start out at a certain rate per mile, your performance and the industry demands can cause that to change over time.

 Truckers have the opportunities to earn bonuses in addition to their regular pay.
 Truck Driver Pay also varies by company, location, the type of driving you do, the materials you haul, and your certifications.
 The best news is that new truck drivers will find competitive wages and great incentives due to the current high demand.